 With free apps, users tend to have lower expectations.
 Let’s say they download your App, use it for a little while and but it isn’t helping them in their everyday life.
 In the long run, what have you lost?
 Nothing!
 There are a thousand other people that could download your App and find it useful.

 Free Apps are more likely to receive positive reviews.
 Reviews are great for App Store Optimisation, which is great for getting more downloads.
 Do you see the pattern?

 Admittedly, there is no guaranteed revenue.
-You may receive lots of downloads, but if you haven’t got a monetisation strategy in place, and unless your App includes a shopping or ordering feature, you aren’t making money.
+You may receive lots of downloads, but if you haven’t got a monetization strategy in place, and unless your App includes shopping or ordering feature, you aren’t making money.

 There is also the issue of lower user loyalty.
 They haven’t paid for your App, therefore they may not be as inclined to regularly use your App.